vboyev-MSFT/defender-docs/defender-endpoint/network-protection.md

 Audit events are in DeviceEvents with an ActionType of `ExploitGuardNetworkProtectionAudited`.
 Blocks are shown with an ActionType of `ExploitGuardNetworkProtectionBlocked`.

-Here's an example query for viewing Network Protection events for third-party browsers:
+Here's an example query for viewing Network Protection events for non-Microsoft browsers:

 ```kusto